Mobile Banking Research: What will the wallet of the future be?

 Barriers for Users

 Creating a non-standard system that makes users pay with different methods and means, depending on the retailer, is not likely to engender success or trust in the system.
-Beyond the logistical burdens for users, many mobile wallets do not support older users who may struggle with reading their phones and may not have as much dexterity with smartphone applications.
+Beyond the logistical burdens for users, many mobile wallets do not support older users who may struggle with reading their phones and may not have as much skill with smartphone applications.
 Some studies show that that people over 40 are among the fastest adopters of new, smartphone technology.

 Areas for Future Research